The best flatlay photography tips EVER

 Flatlays attract a lot of attention on Twitter, Tumblr and Facebook too.
 That said they look better in a square format, making them ideal for Instagram and horrible for Pinterest where a "portrait" Pin is the best format to get more re-pins.

-1/ White Background - Best for Fashion and Beauty photos
+1/ Flatlay photos on a white Background - Best for Fashion and Beauty photos

 Try to reduce the background noise.
-What I mean is that you should have a nice neutral background, ideally even, where you can lay everything and the eye will not be wondering anywhere other than on the products.
+What I mean, is that you should have a nice neutral background, where you can lay everything and the eye will not be wondering anywhere other than on the products.
 YOU DON'T WANT ANYTHING DISTRACTING FROM YOUR STORY.

-You can use a variety of surfaces with a white background, including a table, your bed, a desk or you can use a large illustration board (you can find this in stores that sell art supplies - in the UK, Amazon sell these, search for A1 mount boards or foam boards.
+You can use a variety of surfaces with a white background, including a table, your bed (white duvet covers obviously), a white desk or you can use a large illustration board (you can find this in stores that sell art supplies - in the UK, Amazon sell these, search for A1 mount boards or foam boards.

 One of the most popular backgrounds used is this marble effect self-adhesive vinyl which you can stick onto an A1 White Matt Foam board.
 The best size is A1 so that it covers enough area for you to lay out products.

-2/ Dark Background - Best for Travel and Food
+2/ Flatlay photos on a dark background - Best for Travel and Food

 Statistically, white background does better in flat lays than coloured or black background.
 Just compare the photos above with those below.
 However, a dark coloured background seems to have the desired effect (likes) when used for travel or some food photos.